 This title alone may be enough to scare the living daylights out of you.
 After all, dogs are loyal companions that will stay by your side to love and comfort you until their last breath.

-Even the possibility of losing them can feel like an immense burden is weighing you deep into the ground.
-Here are some warning signs that just might give you a hint beforehand that your dog is indeed dying, but do try to take it easy and one at a time.
+Even the possibility of losing them can feel like an immense burden is weighing you down.
+Here are some warning signs that just might give you a hint beforehand that your dog is indeed dying, but do try to take it easy and one step at a time.

-Simply because she is exhibiting a few of these behaviors does not necessarily have to mean that she is dying, even if it is a cause for concern.
+Simply because she is exhibiting a few of these behaviors does not necessarily mean that she is dying, even if it is a cause for concern.

 If you are concerned, the following are signs your dog is dying, but they can also be signs of other reactions within the body.
 So, it’s critical not to panic immediately, especially since your dog can tell when you’re feeling low.

 On a normal basis, you might see your dog happily bouncing from place to place, asking for food, and getting excited at the prospect of it.